The hornet challenge

 Ill-considered management can have counterproductive effects on population development of Asian hornet.
 The following recommendations can be made based on research and experiences abroad:

-- Only the destruction of nests is efficient: The only efficient method for management of Asian hornet is the destruction of summer nests.
+- Only the destruction of nests is efficient: The best solution is to remove the nest before autumn.
+The only efficient method for management of Asian hornet is the destruction of summer nests.
 This way, the formation of new queens is prevented.
 Sometimes a nest can easily be removed in its entirety, but nest destruction is usually performed by injecting insecticide as with classical wasp control.
 This should preferably happen when as many wasps as possible are present on the nest.

 - Avoid spring trapping of queens: An Asian hornet colony produces a lot of founder queens (up to 500 per nest) but only a fraction survive the winter and succeeds in starting a new nest in spring, mainly because of competition.
 Hornet trapping, for example with a butterfly net or with hornet traps, lowers the degree of competition and thus increases the survival and the chances of a new nest.
 There are currently no selective traps on the market, and as a consequence many (often protected and rare) native insects end up in the traps.
 Selective traps are only useful around an apiary in case of attacks on the hive.

 - Registration is necessary to learn from experience: Statements about the efficiency of management, possible side-effects on other insects and the cost-effectiveness of nest destruction are only possible with information about the measures taken.
 Vespa-watch allows such registration through a password-protected module on the website accessible to the various control operators.
 This information must also be reported to the European Commission for the EU Regulation.